geotrellis/geotrellis-server/ogc-example/docs/conf.md

 Note above that each layer is configured with 0 or more style objects.
 Each provided style object defines an alternative coloring strategy.
-At the highest level, this server has two flavors of styling
+At the highest level, this server has three flavors of styling
-object: `ColorRamp` and `ColorMap` based.
+object: `ColorRamp`, `ColorMap` and `InterpolatedColorMap` based.

 Color ramps are just a list of colors and it is up to the server to produce the statistics necessary to make decisions about where (in